appwrite/appwrite/CONTRIBUTING.md

 ## Tutorials

-From time to time our team will add tutorials that will help contributers find there way in the Appwrite source code.
+From time to time our team will add tutorials that will help contributors find there way in the Appwrite source code.
 Below is a list of currently available tutorials:

 * [Adding Support for a New OAuth Provider](./docs/AddOAuthProvider.md)